 Keeping yourself physically and emotionally healthy is important for your own happiness and contentment, but it also means that you’ll have more to give to others.
 Self-care activities are a valuable investment in your well-being, the well-being of others, and even in your professional performance.

 A recent feature in Prevention magazine describes self-care as “taking time away from your responsibilities to make sure you—heart, soul and body—have what you need to handle another day.”
-Self-care not only makes you feel better but also boosts your brain and body power and protects you against burnout.
+Self-care not only makes you feel better, but it also boosts your brain and body power, leading to better stress management.

 Cognitive Function and Productivity